F-195 Budget Document

-The F-195 is the official school district budget document and is filed with the Superintendent of Public Instruction.
-Annually, a school district's budget must be approved by their Board of Directors by August 31.
+The F-195 is the official school district budget document required by the state and is filed with the Superintendent of Public Instruction.
+Annually, the F-195 must be approved by a school district's Board of Directors by August 31.

-The fiscal year for school districts starts September 1 and goes through August 31.
+The fiscal year for school districts runs September 1 through August 31.
 The budget establishes maximum expenditure amounts for each fund and provides a means of measuring and guiding performance.
 Northshore's budget is submitted to the school board at the first meeting in August.
 After board approval, it is submitted to the Educational Service District (ESD).
-Once approved at the ESD, it is forwarded to the Office of Superintendent of Public Instruction (OSPI) for final approval.
+Once approved at the ESD, the budget is forwarded to the Office of Superintendent of Public Instruction (OSPI) for final approval.

 Five Separate Funds

 The Northshore School District budget is comprised of five separate funds - the General, Associated Student Body, Debt Service, Capital Projects and Transportation Vehicle Funds.

 GFOA Budget Report